raganwald-deprecated/homoiconic/2008-11-28/you_cant_be_serious.md

 	  'z -> z.inject { |sum, n| sum + n }'
 	)

+> I have good news and bad news about inferred parameters and `String#to_proc` in general.
+It uses regular expressions to do its thing, which means that complicated things often don't work.
+For example, nesting `->` only works when writing functions that return functions.
+So `'x -> y -> x + y'` is a function that takes an `x` and returns a function that takes a `y` and returns `x + y`.
+That works.
+But `'z -> z.inject(&"sum, n -> sum + n")'` does NOT work.

+> I considered fixing this with more sophisticated parsing, however the simple truth is this: `String#to_proc` is not a replacement for `lambda`, it's a tool to be used when what you're doing is so simple that `lambda` is overkill.
+If `String#to_proc` doesn't work for something, it probably isn't ridiculously simple any more.

+**it**

 The third abbreviation is a special case.
 If there is only one parameter, you can use `_` (the underscore) without naming it.
 This is often called the "hole" or pronounced "it."
 If you use "it," then `Strig#to_proc` doesn't try to infer any more parameters, so this can help you write things like:

 	multirec(